-- Ensure that staff have an awareness of the issues which may lead to children, young people and vulnerable adults being harmed. - Ensure careful recruitment, selection and management procedures.
-These procedures will include regular support to, and supervision of, staff and volunteers. - Keep safeguarding policies under regular review. - Have safeguarding guidelines, and communicate them to staff, volunteers and members in appropriate ways. - Ensure that all staff and volunteers are following good and safe working practices. - Have procedures in place relating specifically to transport, work placements, use of photography, residential visits and E-safety. - Be involved in training made available through various agencies and strengthen links with these agencies. - Foster a culture of openness, which encourages individuals to share concerns or suspicions. - Ensure that there is a process for managing complaints, grievances and disciplinary procedures.
+- Ensure that Members, staff and volunteers have an awareness of the issues which may lead to children, young people and vulnerable adults being harmed. - Ensure careful recruitment, selection and management procedures.
+These procedures will include regular support to, and supervision of, staff and volunteers. - Keep safeguarding policies under regular review. - Have safeguarding guidelines, and communicate them to staff, volunteers and Members in appropriate ways. - Ensure that all staff and volunteers are following good and safe working practices. - Have procedures in place relating specifically to transport, work placements, use of photography, residential visits and E-safety. - Be involved in training made available through various agencies and strengthen links with these agencies. - Foster a culture of openness, which encourages individuals to share concerns or suspicions. - Ensure that there is an effective process for managing complaints, grievances and disciplinary procedures.

-Signed by the Chair of the Authority
+Signed by the Chair of the Aut hority Signed by ı ille Gilali OI lile Aut HOHLY